 Enjoy this long-standing Washington tradition featuring lavish floats, dance troops, giant helium balloons, marching bands, and family entertainment, and special celebrity guests.

 Date: April 9th, 2022

 Location: Constitution Avenue, NW from 7th to 17th Streets

 For more information on these events, check out the event page.

 There’s no real way of predicting when the blooming period will begin.
-Still, the officials running the National Cherry Blossom Festival attempt to coincide their activities with the blooming of the trees.
-Their dates are usually on the mark, which means you can expect to see those delicate white blooms between March 20 and April 17 this year.
+The officials running the National Cherry Blossom Festival try their best to make the events coincide with the blooming of the trees.
+Their dates are usually right, which means you can expect to see those delicate white blooms between March 20 and April 12 this year.
 And even if nature is not cooperating, there will be plenty of things to do to keep you busy and engaged during the festival!

 • Walk and Picnic – Enjoy the breathtaking views and be sure to take the opportunity to take some great photos.
 The best time to walk around and avoid the crowds is early morning.
 The East side of the Tidal Basin (between the National Mall and the Jefferson Memorial) tends to get the most congested.
 There are lots of places to picnic so bring your own lunch.

 • Paddle Boating – Rent a paddle boat for 2 to 4 passengers and enjoy the views of the Jefferson Memorial and Japanese Cherry Trees from the water.
 Hours are 10 a.m. to 6 p.m.
 Advanced reservations are recommended as this is a busy time of year.